A Review of Searches for Evidence of Tachyons: Tachyons as new particles

 A most unusual experiment searching for tachyons was done by V. P. Perepelitsa in 1977~\citep{Perepelitsa1977}.
 This experiment, dubbed a ``tachyon Michelson experiment" looked for the possible tachyon reaction $e^+e^-\rightarrow T^+ +T^-$ using positrons at rest from a radioactive source.
 The basis of the name of the experiment was that Perepelitsa believed that in order to prevent a causality violation with tachyons, their emission directions would be restricted to certain angles between the velocity of the particle and the instantaneous velocity of the laboratory with respect to some preferred reference frame.
 Under this assumption tachyons which corresponded to events in two counters that corresponded to $v>>c$ times-of-flight would have a distribution in time that varied due to the Earth's rotation, and hence with celestial time.
 No such variation was seen and Perepelitsa was able to set an upper limit on the branching ratio of tachyon production relative to photons.
-Of course, this negative result depended on his assumption that tachyons if they exist could not violate causality, which is a feature of some theories of these particles that stipulate a preferred reference frame.~\citep{Radzikowski2010}
+Of course, this negative result depended on his assumption that tachyons if they exist could not violate causality, which is a feature of some theories of these particles that stipulate the existence of a preferred reference frame.~\citep{Rembielski1997,Radzikowski2010}

 One final search noted here for tachyons as new particles has also been done by Perepelitsa and colleagues in 2019 and 2020.
 The group reported positive results in a pair of unpublished papers.~\citep{Perepelitsa2019, Perepelitsa2020} Perpelitsa and colleagues searched for anomalous Cherenkov rings indicating superluminal speed charged particles as recorded by the DELPHI detector at CERN from high energy $e^++e^-$ collisions.
-In their experiment the mass of the charged candidate tachyon can be found from the Cherenkov ring radii and the measured track momenta for 27 candidate events.
-Examining the distribution of the magnitude of the tachyon mass ($m=\sqrt{-m^2}$), they found two peaks corresponding to $m_1=0.29\pm .01 GeV/c^2$ and $m_2=4.6\pm 0.2 GeV/c^2.$ Given the low statistical significance of the claim ($p<10^{-3}$), however, more data is clearly warranted to increase the claim's credibility in the absence of other supporting data.
+However, the authors note in their abstract that ``the opinions, findings and conclusions expressed in this material are those of the authors alone and do not reflect in any way the views of the DELPHI Collaboration."
+In their experiment they found 27 candidates for tachyons based on the Cherenkov ring radii and the measured track momenta, which allowed them to infer $m^2<0$ values.
+Examining the distribution of the magnitude of the tachyon mass ($m=\sqrt{-m^2}$), they found two peaks corresponding to $m_1=0.29\pm .01 GeV/c^2$ and $m_2=4.6\pm 0.2 GeV/c^2.$ Given the low statistical significance of the claim ($p<10^{-3}$), however, more data is clearly warranted before this unpublished claim can be considered to be credible.